Beyond Body Modification

 • If a competent Piercer pierced you, there is no reason why this cleaning method and procedure should not be sufficient for a high percentage of the population.
 And it will help the piercing heal in the shortest period possible and in the least expensive way.

-• There are many other cleaning products and methods that are prescribed.
 However sometimes these products can do more harm than good, that is if you overuse them or do not know how to use them effectively.
+Please strictly only use the products we have recommended – please consult your piercer before using any other products outside of what is recommended.

 A PIERCEE SHOULD ALWAYS FOLLOW THESE SIMPLE RULES